How to Become a Kindergarten Teacher

 What is the Salary of a Kindergarten Teacher?

 Kindergarten usually falls under the Elementary School umbrella.
-To find out more about an Elementary School teacher's salary, visit our What to Expect page.
+To find out more about an Elementary School teacher's salary, see What to Expect.

 |State||Projected Growth (%)||Avg Salary|